Nightdavisao/N7EternalMobile/README.md

 * Tapping with two fingers goes back or opens the in-game menu
 * Double tap the "Skip" text for instant skip, hold it for fast forwarding
 ### Controller
-This mod has a limited support for controller *(you can even use this mod just for this functionality if you're on PC)*.
+This mod has a limited support for controllers *(you can even use this mod just for this functionality if you're on PC)*.
-Below are the instructions for Switch layout, but it works for every controller that SDL supports *(you just have to follow the button layout)*.
+Below are the instructions for the Xbox layout, but it works for every controller that SDL supports *(you just have to follow the face button layout)*.

 **Xbox controller users:** A/B buttons are swapped by default if you're on a Nintendo Switch.
 They shouldn't be swapped if you're on anything else, but you can swap them in the in-game menu if you want to.